maitiennguyen/23CCSR/README.md

-# 23CCSR Tool
+# mign
-This is a tool that aims to streamline the data mining process and facilitate the analysis of biological sequences.
+mign is a tool that aims to streamline the data mining process and facilitate the analysis of biological sequences.

-It automates the process of downloading data from NCBI databases, executing BLAST searches, performing basic annotation, and conducting Clustal analysis.
+mign automates the process of downloading data from NCBI databases, executing BLAST searches, performing basic annotation, and conducting Clustal analysis.
 It can be a helpful workflow for exploring and analyzing biological sequence data in the context of evolutionary relationships.

-By providing an amino acid or nucleotide query sequence along with a search set, this tool communicates with NCBI databases to download protein and genome datasets for all species in the search set.
+By providing an amino acid or nucleotide query sequence along with a search set, mign communicates with NCBI databases to download protein and genome datasets for all species in the search set.
 It performs BLAST searches, including reciprocal BLAST, to identify sequences in the search set that are similar to the query sequence.
-Additionally, the tool conducts basic annotation to determine start and stop codons for nucleotide sequence hits.
+Additionally, mign conducts basic annotation to determine the start and stop codons for nucleotide sequence hits.
 For further analysis, protein and nucleotide sequence hits are inputted into Clustal Omega, allowing meaningful multiple sequence alignments for divergent sequences in the search set.

 ## Table of Contents